 Centre Conferences have been held yearly for over a decade and have always focused on the need for the interdisciplinary, thereby incorporating non-Australian fields of study within each session.
 Centre Conferences are boutique conferences with only single sessions and plenary speakers over five days.
 All the panel sessions are by invitation only, without the option of a call for papers.
 More information on past CEA conferences and publications.

 After signing a partnership agreement with The International Academic Forum (IAFOR) it was decided that the Australian Studies Conference would break into new territory as an “Australasian Studies” sub-stream at The IAFOR International Conference on Global Studies.

 The Organising Committee of The IAFOR International Conference on Global Studies (GLOBAL) is composed of distinguished academics who are experts in their fields.
 Organising Committee members may also be members of IAFOR's International Academic Advisory Board.
-The Organising Committee is responsible for nominating and vetting Keynote and Featured Speakers; developing the conference programme, including special workshops, panels, targeted sessions, etc.; event outreach and promotion; recommending and attracting future Organising Committee members; working with IAFOR to select PhD students and early career academics for IAFOR-funded grants and scholarships; and oversee the reviewing of abstracts submitted to the conference.
+The Organising Committee is responsible for nominating and vetting Keynote and Featured Speakers; developing the conference programme, including special workshops, panels, targeted sessions, and so forth; event outreach and promotion; recommending and attracting future Organising Committee members; working with IAFOR to select PhD students and early career academics for IAFOR-funded grants and scholarships; and overseeing the reviewing of abstracts submitted to the conference.

 IAFOR's peer review process, which involves both reciprocal review and the use of Review Committees, is overseen by conference Organising Committee members under the guidance of the Academic Governing Board.
 Review Committee members are established academics who hold PhDs or other terminal degrees in their fields and who have previous peer review experience.

-If you would like to apply to serve on the GLOBAL Review Committee, please send your CV to email@example.com.
+If you would like to apply to serve on the GLOBAL2019 Review Committee, please visit our application page.